How to buy property in Spain as a foreigner

 It is possible to get a Spanish mortgage to pay for your property.
 However, as banks set their own terms and conditions you may need to shop around to find the right mortgage for your needs.

 The exact products available for you will depend on the property you’re buying, the value of the loan you need, and the loan to value ratio.
-It’s common for foreigners and non-residents to require a higher deposit amount compared to Spanish citizens and residents – about 30% is normal.

 Other fees may apply – including application charges, early repayment costs and late payment penalties.
 Make sure you read all the paperwork carefully before you make a final decision on which mortgage to choose.